 After some time, the neighbour moved away and Epona went with her.
 Sometimes we came across each other, but the contact was diluted.

-Today, my old neighbour suddenly walked into the exhibition where I exhibit.
-It’s a few miles away from her and my village.
-She saw the work with Epona, fell in love, and bought a framed fine art print.
+This summer, my old neighbour suddenly walked into the exhibition where I exhibited.
+It was a few miles away from her and my village.
+She saw the art print with Epona, fell in love, and bought it.